-Theatre and Performance Practice students take Italy by storm
+Theatre and Performance Practice students take Italy by storm at the CrisisART Festival in Arezzo, Tuscany.

 15 students from London Met's Theatre and Performance Practice BA travelled to Arezzo, Italy, carrying all their set, props and costumes with them, to perform at the CrisisART festival at the Accademia D'Elle Arte in the Tuscan hills.
 Their performance, A Floating Caravan under the Moon, directed and conceived by PhD student Chiara D'Anna, was highly acclaimed at the professional festival.
 London Met also delivered two workshops for festival participants.